Organizacion-Innovacion/uninorteco-migration-dev/lib-enrollment-utils/README.md

 ```

 The documentation will be generated in the `docs` folder.
 To see the documentation, open the `index.html` file in the `docs` folder.
 It's recommended to use live server VS Code extension to see the documentation.

+## Library Usage

+It is recommended to use the unit tests as a guide to use the library.
+The unit tests are located in the `tests` folder.